Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

    5. Fetch the video metadata again, this time impersonating the `TVHTML5_SIMPLY_EMBEDDED_PLAYER` client.
    6. Extract the stream descriptors from the response.
    7. Use the deciphering algorithm to recover the signatures and stream URLs.
-   8. Identify the most optimal stream and download it.
+   8. Identify the most optimal stream and retrieve its URL.
+4. Download the stream in chunks using the `Range` HTTP header.
+5. If needed, use FFmpeg to mux multiple streams into a single file.

 If you have any questions or just want a more in-depth look at how all the pieces fit together, feel free to go through [YoutubeExplode's source code on GitHub](https://github.com/Tyrrrz/YoutubeExplode).
-It's fairly well documented and should be a decent reference point for anyone interested in building their own YouTube downloader.
+It's fairly well-documented and should be a decent reference point for anyone interested in building their own YouTube downloader.